-Participate in fundraisers with your fellow AB Breakers.
-You can raise money that will go towards bringing down the cost of the trip for all of the students that are participating.
-These payments will be directed to the Volunteer Center USC Gift Account and so they will be “tax deductible contributions” for those sponsoring your entire group’s AB trip.
+Participate in fundraisers with your fellow Breakers!
+You can raise money that will go towards bringing down the cost of your trip IF you participate in the fundraising efforts.
+These payments will be directed to the Volunteer Center Gift Account and count as “tax-deductible contributions” for individuals and companies sponsoring the group’s fundraiser.

-Our staff will give you some ideas and places to start, but you and your group can be creative and do some research as well (staying within the confines of University rules and guidelines on fundraising).
-We’ve already had some entrepreneurial students offer really great suggestions that we are planning to try out!
+Trip coordinators will give you some ideas, but feel free to get creative and do some research (staying within the confines of University rules and guidelines on fundraising).
+Trip coordinators will help guide participants, but it is the participants’ responsibility to create and promote fundraisers together.
 Visit an info session or talk to an AB Coordinator if you still have more questions about group fundraisers.

-- The Global Service Grant covers $500 of your international trip expenses.
+- The Global Advocate Grant may cover $250+ of your international trip expenses.

-- The National Impact Service Grant covers $150-$250 of your domestic trip expenses.
+- The National Impact Grant may cover $100+ of your domestic trip expenses.

-– Student must receive the Federal Pell and/or SEOG grant,
+– Need-Based applicants are prioritized and must demonstrate that they currently receive the Federal Pell Grant and/or the SEOG Grant,

-– Student has demonstrated commitment to community service. i.e. involvement with nonprofits or on-campus events/organizations,
+– The applicant must demonstrate a commitment to community service. i.e. involvement with nonprofits or on-campus events/organizations,

-– Student is currently enrolled in an undergraduate bachelor’s or graduate master’s program at least part time
+– The applicant must be enrolled in an undergraduate bachelor’s or graduate master’s program at USC part-time or full-time

-– Student currently has a GPA of 2.5 or above.
+– The applicant must maintain a cumulative GPA of 2.5 or above.

 Support from Student Government

 Some of these fundraising options may be very effective, some may not.
-We cannot guarantee that your trip cost will go down by “x” amount due to fundraising.
+We cannot guarantee that your trip cost will go down by a certain amount due to fundraising.
 However, many students receive some form of assistance to lower their cost just a little bit.
 We hope that this helps give you an idea of what options are available to you and you can make a wise decision.
 Remember to talk to your family.
-If you have further questions please contact us to our main email email@example.com or to the email of the trip you plan on applying.
+If you have further questions please contact us at our main email email@example.com or to the email of the trip you plan on applying to.